RadheyaM/p1-chess-space/README.md

 ### Font Libraries

 - The Icons in the logo and footer are free to use fonts from [Font Awesome](https://fontawesome.com/).
-- The font comes from the [Google Fonts](https://fonts.google.com/) library.
+- The Monserrat font used comes from the [Google Fonts](https://fonts.google.com/) library.

 ### Acknowledgements